owtf/ptp/docs/source/contribute.rst

 Now that *MyTool* is supported thanks to our implementation of `MyXMLParser`, we only have one more thing to do in order to finish.

-We need to update the :attr:`ptp.supported` list attribute by inserting our `MyXMLParser` inside like shown below:
+We need to update the :attr:`ptp.PTP.supported` list attribute by inserting our `MyXMLParser` inside like shown below:

 .. code-block:: python

     # Omitted imports

-    from tools.mytool.parser import MyXMLParser
+    from ptp.tools.mytool.parser import MyXMLParser

     class PTP(object):